BambooMuncher/kotlin-spring-boot-service/README.md

 Perhaps one of the most important components of a back end engineer is a collaborative spirit: the humble nature to know there is much to learn and the willingness to offer knowledge and assistance when called for; understanding that no one person holds all the knowledge, skills, and qualities required to build the best possible software system; the conviction that with enough voices harmonizing you can almost hear a software system sing.
 Forgive the colorful language, but these are beliefs I hold.
 Why do these beliefs make me a great engineer?
 We often lament knowledge silos, but we can avoid and reduce them with a collaborative spirit of learning.
 We tire of cycles of blame which run us in circles, but collaboration gives us a path forward.
 We despise our dependencies and the pain they bring us, but with a collaborative spirit, we see how our dependencies are empowering us and seek to form effective partnerships.
 Day to day, this shows itself through me being a team player, gathering input from others, and sharing my own input where it might be helpful.

 These three qualities make me a great back engineer: a love of quality, a thirst for knowledge, and a spirit of collaboration.

-## Running the Service

-Simply press run if you're using an IDE.
-The source and target java versions are 17.
-Alternatively, the service can be run from the command line using `./gradlew bootRun`.

-I chose to use an embedded in-memory database for ease of running the service.
-The data will be persisted across runs through file storage.

-## Using the Service

-While the service is running, you can view the contents of the database if you would like by accessing http://localhost:8080/h2-console in your browser.
-The username will be `sa`.
-The password will be `password` (only the best security!).
-The url will be `jdbc:h2:file:/data/demo`.

-Swagger API docs are available at http://localhost:8080/swagger-ui/index.html while the service is running.
-The page can also be used to interact with the API.